Rainbow

 - For example, in a rainbow game with 6 suits:

-- Bob hand is, from newest to oldest: rainbow 1, blue 4, yellow 4, green 4, yellow 4
+- Bob's hand is, from newest to oldest:

-- If Alice wants to give a Play Clue to the rainbow 1, Alice is said to have a Free Choice between red, purple, and number 1, since all of those clue types would only touch the rainbow 1.
+rainbow 1, blue 4, yellow 4, green 4, yellow 4 - If Alice wants to give a Play Clue to the rainbow 1, Alice is said to have a Free Choice between red, purple, and number 1, since all of those clue types would only touch the rainbow 1.

 The Free Choice Finesse

-- When performing a Prompt on a rainbow card, if the cluer chooses a color that only touches rainbow cards and they have a Free Choice to choose the color that matches the color on the clued rainbow card, then they should always choose the color that matches.
+- When performing a Prompt on a rainbow card, if the cluer chooses a color that only touches rainbow cards and they have a Free Choice to choose the color that matches the color on the clued rainbow card, then they must always choose the color that matches.

 - If a player in this situation chooses not choose to match the color, then they must be trying to communicate something extra.
 This signifies that it is actually a Finesse instead of a Prompt.